El Dorado International Airport: History

 The airport was designed and built during the government of General Gustavo Rojas Pinilla as part of his campaign to modernize the country.
 Construction began in 1955 and entered in service by December 1959, replacing the aging Techo International Airport, which had been the city's main airport since 1930.

 Before its inauguration, Soledad International Airport in Barranquilla was the nation's air hub.
 It was relegated to secondary importance in the country when El Dorado Airport opened.

 The Sociedad de Mejoras y Ornato de Bogotá was in charge of the external decoration of the airport.
 On 29 September, after a meeting of the Board of Directors of project, the inauguration date was set for 10 December 1959.

 Before its completion on 28 October 1959, the airports's manager, René Van Meerbeke, recommended that the airport's name be placed in the central part of the building's façade; however, the name was the subject of much reflection: a short, easy-to-pronounce, terrigenous name was sought that would recall the aboriginal culture that occupied the Bogotá Savannah.
 Thus, El Dorado was chosen as the most appropriate name for the new terminal.
 After much discussion among academics led by Professor Luis López de Mesa, Father Félix Restrepo and Alberto Miramón, the name of the airport was determined by decree, written without spaces, forming a single word.

-On 10 December 1959, the Eldorado International Air was inaugurated with a spectacular aeronautical exhibition beginning on 6 December which included 16 airplanes, 12 jet-propelled and four additional B-26s that caused the greatest impression on the public.
+On 10 December 1959, the El Dorado International Airport was inaugurated with a spectacular aeronautical exhibition beginning on 6 December which included 16 airplanes, 12 jet-propelled and four additional B-26s that caused the greatest impression on the public.